 Agile Product Engineering

-In our latest publication of FOCUSDave Baker, Senior Design Engineer at KD, discusses how to resolve conflicting demands of innovative design, rapid development and robust engineering.
+In our latest publication of FOCUSDave Baker, Principal Engineer at KD, discusses how to resolve conflicting demands of innovative design, rapid development and robust engineering.
 As industry demands faster and cheaper routes to bring products of increasing complexity to market, the methods of the engineering design teams must adapt and evolve.
 Here, we consider some recent developments in the available tools and their place in the product development process.

 Product development is typically approached in a staged system; establishing strategy and ideas before screening, detailed development, testing and finally commercialisation.
 The fundamentals of this staged process remain as relevant as ever, allowing the designer to become more knowledgeable at each stage and to make a better assessment of project risk.
 However, advanced tools for the visualisation of new ideas, the virtual proving of a design and rapid prototype verification allow engineers to drive down risk and accelerate progress at each stage.
 For example, can a functional 3D print prototype be used as a means of verifying a basic idea the same day as its conception, as a sketch on a piece of paper?
 By proving aspects of an idea at such an early stage, improved screening decisions can be made and development risk reduced.